The Granville Hotel, Ramsgate: History

 After the death of Augusta Emma d'Este (Lady Truro) on 21 May 1866, the remainder of the land from the Mount Albion Estate was sold off to developers.
-Business partners, Robert Sankey, John Barnet Hodgson and Edward Welby Pugin purchased a plot of land on Ramsgate`s east cliff for £9,250.

-In 1867, they built an eight house terrace in the gothic style.
-These were substantial properties, with four floors and a basement.
-Each house had a private entrance.
-The houses were marketed as exclusive villas to be let for weeks at a time to wealthy visitors to Ramsgate who were expected to arrive at the nearby Ramsgate Sands station below the cliff.
+Business partners Robert Sankey, John Barnet Hodgson and the architect Edward Welby Pugin purchased a plot of land on Ramsgate's east cliff for £9,250.
+In 1867, they built an eight-house terrace in the Gothic style.
+These were substantial properties, with four floors and a basement, and each had a private entrance.
+The houses were marketed as exclusive villas, to be let for weeks at a time to wealthy visitors to Ramsgate who were expected to arrive at the nearby Ramsgate Sands station below the cliff.

-The terrace, described by Catriona Blaker from her book - Edward Pugin and Kent, his life and work within the county, 2012: "Seen from the front, the main elevation of these very substantial five floor stock brick residences was Gothic – definitely an urban, modern Gothic, not even picturesquely asymmetrical.
+The terrace is described by Catriona Blaker in her book Edward Pugin and Kent, his life and work within the county, 2012: "Seen from the front, the main elevation of these very substantial five floor stock brick residences was Gothic – definitely an urban, modern Gothic, not even picturesquely asymmetrical.
 Each end was the same, grandly gabled, with carefully detailed stone balconies and a large and elegant Gothic window on the fifth floor, and there were bold structural bays and chimneys on the side elevations."

 In 1869, the owners decided to convert the building into a hotel that was formally opened with an inaugural ball on 7 December 1869.
 The new hotel was named "The Granville" in honour of George Leveson Gower, 2nd Earl Granville.

-Queen Victoria, when young, had stayed nearby in what is now Albion House.
-Queen Victoria at some point regularly used it as a holiday home.
-This is evidenced by the street outside being named Victoria Parade, where Queen Victoria paraded.